lucamathuse/lucamathuse/README.md

 portfolio - a little website that showcases my skills and techstack

+notion-todo - a small chrome extension that let's you create and manage tasks in Notion

 🌱 What I’m Learning
 - creating and scaling mobile apps
 - product-led and user-centered design